nsswifter/ProximityFinder/README.md

 4. Use the slider to set the count of points on the screen.
 5. The application will generate random points and find the closest pair.
 6. The closest pair of points will be displayed on the screen with their distance.
-7. You can tap the `info` button on the top leading of the screen to view more information about the algorithm and the application.
+7. You can tap the `documentation` button on the top leading of the screen to view more information about the algorithm and the application.

 ## Project Structure